ebarr10/ztm-capstone-clothing-store/README.md

 https://zerotomastery.io/courses/learn-react/

-Note: There is another branch of the changes that is right before converting from context to redux and reducers
+Note: There are other branches that contain certain snapshots of the code including when it was only using context, utilizing thunks, etc

 # Getting Started with Create React App